Cornell-PoBE/site/about.md

 Class time is from **8:30pm to 9:30pm** on **Mondays** at **Olin 155** starting **February, 26th 2018**.

+Office hours will be held at the following times:

-Ilan Filonenko (if56) and Young Kim (yk465) will have office hours at 5:30pm-6:30pm on Tuesdays in Gates G17.
+* Ilan Filonenko (if56), 5:30pm-6:30pm on Tuesdays in Gates G17.
+* Young Kim (yk465), 3:00pm-4:00pm on Sundays in Gates G17.

 Piazza can be found here: [here](https://piazza.com/class/jd0llnadc3r4dv).
 All Q/A should be directed there.